thingweb/node-wot/packages/node-wot-servient-launcher/README.md

 # Servient Launcher for WoT

-This package is a launcher that can be used to let  a servient run alls cripts in the current directory.
+This package is a launcher that can be used to let a servient run all scripts in the current directory.
-It accepts configuraion via a json file called ``.wot.conf.json``.
+It accepts configuration via a json file called ``.wot.conf.json``.

 ## installing